 Triesenberg is a beautiful mountain town with panoramic views over the hills and valleys.
 Balzers is another place famous for its castles.
 The Gutenberg Castle sits high above the town and makes for a beautiful spot to take in the views around.

-Other than beautiful towns, Liechtenstein offers several amazing hikes, some of the most popular of which are the Liechtenstein Trail, a route connecting the municipalities, the Princes’ Way Hike, a high altitude hike and the Princess Trail, a hike along a stunning ridge.
+Other than beautiful towns, Liechtenstein offers several amazing hikes, some of the most popular of which are the Liechtenstein Trail, a route connecting the municipalities, the Princes’ Way Hike, a high-altitude hike and the Princess Trail, a hike along a stunning ridge.

 Contributed by Debjani from the Vagabong

-Lithuania is one of the most beautiful off beaten path countries in Europe, at least on the Global Tourist Map.
+Lithuania is one of the most beautiful off-the-beaten-path countries in Europe, at least on the Global Tourist Map.
 It is one of the Baltic countries which is steeped in war history and has been through a series of revolutions to acquire its independence from Russia until very recently in 1991.
 Lithuania is also one of the lesser expensive European Countries located in northern Europe and one can easily spend a week exploring this country.
 In the 14th century, Lithuania was the largest country in Europe.
 But at the end of the 18th century, the downfall of the Lithuanian kingdom was effectively split between Prussia’s and Russia’s empires.
 After the Lithuanian language, Russian is the most commonly spoken language as the country was under Russian rule for a very long time.

-People of Lithuania have gone through war oppression and have come out resilient.
+The people of Lithuania have gone through war oppression and have come out resilient.
 It is also a very small nation with a lot of potential for cultural/historical tourism, as people should be aware that the tragic holocaust past, where 91% of Lithuanian Jews were executed.

 Vilnius is the capital of Lithuania and has three national parks inside the city, thus making it a natural hub.
 The old town of Vilnius also has beautiful old chapels and castles which are worth visiting.